 How do You Relieve Constipation During Pregnancy?

 If you are worried about straining much, check with your doctor or get advice from a nutritionist.
-They can recommend you some pregnancy-safe supplements or recommend food to make your bowel movement regular.
+They can recommend some pregnancy-safe supplements or food to make your bowel movement regular.

 You probably already know how important it is to include fiber in your diet to keep things moving when you go to the washroom.
 Including 25-35 grams of fiber in your meal will help you relieve constipation issues.
 Fibers are of two types: